 When fighting winter skin dryness, hot water isn’t your friend.

-Hot water can feel glorious after a cold day but it’s the worst for keeping your skin feeling comfortable.
-Long hot showers more than once a day dry out your skin, causing inflammation and redness.
+Hot water can feel glorious after a cold day but it’s the worst for keeping your skin healthy.
+Long hot showers more than once a day dries out your skin, causing inflammation and redness.
 If your skin turns red after a shower, it’s too hot.
-Sorry to all those who like the feeling of scalding.

 Instead, skip the hot showers or baths and stick to warm water less frequently.
 This is easier on the outer layer of your skin so it’s able to do what it does naturally, and protect you from the elements.

 When the temps drop, typically so does the amount of moisture in the air around you.
-Couple that with forced air and it makes things even worse if you’re fighting dry skin, and TEWL becomes a real issue.
+Couple that with forced air and it makes things even worse.

-Humidifiers help keep things a little more humid by forcing moisture into the air, which means less water lost from your skin.
-Even just a bedside humidifier while you sleep has a number of benefits for your skin, including keeping winter skin dryness at bay.
+Humidifiers help keep things a little more humid by forcing moisture into the air.
+This means that even a bedside humidifier while you sleep has a number of benefits for your skin, including keeping winter skin dryness at bay.

 Don’t forget to take care of your hands.

 We often focus on the face… (we DO make facial serums) but the same principles apply to hands too.
-Since our hands are so hard working, a little extra TLC can go a long way to keeping winter skin dryness at bay.
+Since our hands are so hard working, a little extra TLC can go a long way to keeping winter skin dryness away.

 This includes being careful when you wash your hands.
 Avoid hot water for the same reasons above, and don’t use soap that is too harsh or stripping either.
 This removes the natural oils that keep water in your skin.

 Also, when drying your hands after washing, make sure you dry your hands completely… don’t let them air dry.
-This will make dryness worse because the evaporation of water on your hands will speed up TEWL on your hands.
+This will make dryness worse because the evaporation of water on your hands will speed up the loss of water from your skin.